Maine Maritime Academy

 “I want you to get involved, take responsibility for your success, and seek challenges.” – Dr. David Gardner, Convocation

-The Cooperative Education program is a distinguishing characteristic of MMA.
+The Field Experience program is a distinguishing characteristic of MMA.
 Students are encouraged to apply their classroom knowledge and practical skills to fields related to their area of study.
 Students can expect to:

 - Work for national and multinational companies whose objectives are to train and evaluate students as prospective employees